-After suffering many years of sleepless, painful nights with this condition, we can say in all honesty that finding the right pillow was the one thing that literally changed everything in terms of pain relief and subsequently had the biggest impact on quality of life.
-Changing your pillow sounds simple right?
-It is, but not if you keep buying the wrong pillows as we did.
-The right pillow gives you the best chance of waking pain-free.
+After suffering many years of sleepless, painful nights with this condition, we can say in all honesty that finding the right bed and pillow changed everything for us in terms of pain relief and subsequently had the biggest impact on quality of life.
+Changing your bed and pillow sounds simple right?
+It is, but not if you keep buying the wrong bed and pillows as we did!
+The right bed and pillow combination gives you the best chance of waking pain-free.

 Pillows for sleeping with Occipital Neuralgia

 Occipital neuralgia pain can have a devastating effect on your sleep.
 With the base of your skull throbbing, a tender scalp, and pain shooting behind the eyes, getting a good night’s sleep is next to impossible… and let’s be honest, that is soul-destroying.
 If that’s not bad enough, we can amplify the pain by sleeping in the wrong position or by sleeping funny on our necks.
 For us at backpainsleep, sitting up in bed with a laptop or sleeping with bad neck posture and support is our number one trigger.
 Finding the best way to sleep with occipital neuralgia, or any neck pain for that matter, starts with your pillow; it can literally make or break you.